NavanKen/NavanKen/README.md

 🌱 I’m currently learning php, laravel

-⚡ I hate one of the Python frameworks
+⚡ Fun fact: I hate one of the Python frameworks
  </div>